akshu8080/Jarvis/README.md

 3. *Set Up Email Credentials*:
     - Open the main.py file.
     - Replace the placeholders for email credentials with your own.
 It's recommended to use environment variables for security.

+ ### Notes:
+1. *Email Credentials*: Replace placeholders with environment variables for security.
+2. *Installation Command*: Ensure requirements.txt includes all necessary packages.
+3. *Customization*: Modify the recipients and other configurations as needed.
+4. *Contribution and License*: Add details about contribution guidelines and license.

+This README.md provides a clear and comprehensive guide for users to set up and use your Jarvis project.

 ## Usage